 How Long Do The Results From Store-Bought Products Last?

-For whitening toothpaste, you can expect the results to last around a month or so before discoloration occurs, and whitening strips may give you whiter teeth for around two months.
+For whitening toothpaste, you can expect the results to last around amonth or so before discoloration occurs, and whitening strips may give you whiter teeth for around two months, but sadly, the strips may be bad for your teeth, too (see also, 'Do Teeth Whitening Strips Work?').

 The general rule of thumb for OTC methods and store-bought products is that they really won’t last for years because they are designed for convenience.
 Additionally, if the stains on your teeth are more extensive, using store-bought products may be less effective than a professional whitening procedure.